ilichkaya/laravel-restify/docs-v2/content/en/api/repositories.md

 ]
 ```

-These models will be resolved from the database and check for the `deleteBulk` policy permission, in case any of the models isn't allowed to be deleted, no entry will be deleted.
+These models will be resolved from the database and checked for the `deleteBulk` policy permission.
+In case any of the models aren't allowed to be deleted, no entry will be deleted.

 ## Force eager loading

-However, Laravel Restify [provides eager](/search/) loading based on the query `related` property, you may want to force
+However, Laravel Restify [provides eager](/search/) loading based on the query `related` property.
+You may want to force
 eager load a relationship in terms of using it in fields, or whatever else:

 ```php